oddsockmachine/RBC/README.md

 - Pin sensors to zones
 - Record all measurements over time
 - Alert when measurements outside reasonable bounds (too dry, too cold etc)
-- Alert when conditions are optimal (eg excess hot water = have a shower, night temperatures no longer below x degrees = transplant seedlings)
+- Alert when conditions are optimal (eg excess hot water = have a shower, night temperatures no longer below x degrees = transplant seedlings, freezer broken = send text)
 - Calculate water usage of particular plant type based on temp, humidity, sunlight
 - Calculate how much water is necessary (or even optimal) at different times
 - Control water (or other controls, eg greenhouse vents) based on scheduled events, alerts, or optimization